 These organisations don’t just store your donations—they distribute them directly to those who need them most.
 Clean clothes and warm layers like coats, scarves, gloves, and thick socks aren’t just practical, they’re essential for both physical and mental wellbeing.

 Some shelters even operate free clothing hubs, where people can pick up what they need with no judgment—just community support.
 If you’ve got extra blankets at home, those are always in high demand too.
+If you need something to transport your old clothes read our article "5 Places to Get Free Moving Boxes in Melbourne".

 So if you’re packing up for a move or doing a seasonal clear-out, consider setting aside warm, gently-used items.
 A small gesture from you could make a huge difference for someone in need.